-Candidates who wish to enter the competition should complete the on-line registration form and send a video representing their work, not in costume, in MP4 format or via a YouTube link by midnight on 31 January 2023 at the latest.
+For the selected candidates, the music for the variation must be sent in MP3 format by midnight on 29 February 2024 at the latest.
 The recordings should be good quality with no applause.
 The name of the candidate or ensemble, the discipline and the category should also be provided.
 The related email should also contain information on the entry and exit of the candidate(s) and on the start of the music.

 To be on the safe side, candidates should bring a copy of their music in MP3 format to the competition on a USB.

 - CORPS de BALLET and CORYPHEE categories in classical ballet:

 - Girls: pink tights and leotard, short skirt allowed